By God's Grace:

 - April 9 Following conversations between Ken Ellwein, Executive Director of Orange Lutheran High School and Bill Bartlett, Pastor at Lutheran Church of the Cross, Laguna Hills (south Orange County), an initial "Interest Meeting" is held in South Orange County - at Lutheran Church of the Cross, Laguna Hills, CA. Eight were in attendance.
 Interest is expressed, but no concrete action results.

 - April 20 After the sale of the 4000 acre El Toro Marine Base to Lennar Homes, it becomes apparent to many that never again in So.
 Calif. history will 4000 acres be open for development.
 Therefore, the second round of interest meetings begins - with overwhelmingly large responses.
-Meeting #1: Tuesday, April 20, Invited participants include: Lutheran Church of the Cross: Dan Olson, Donna Jacks, Kathy Hutchins, Leann Karr, Rick Needham, Mike Allen, David Walters, Jeff Blaalid, Larry Schuler, Cindy Bartlett
+Meeting #1 at Lutheran Church of the Cross, Tuesday, April 20.
+Invited participants included: Dan Olson, Donna Bussey, Kathy Hutchins, Leann Karr, Rick Needham, Mike Allen, David Walters, Jeff Blaalid, Larry Schuler, Cindy Bartlett, and Bill Bartlett.

 - John & Donna Crean donate $350,000 as seed money for a Lutheran high school in south Orange County.